Directional Changes ALWAYS Incur Risk!

 1. LOOK!

-When assessing traffic flow, be as equally trailing motorists as you are approaching ones.
-And don’t rely on only sound to inform you of the presence of trailing road users- LOOK!!!
+When assessing traffic flow, be as equally aware of trailing motorists as you are approaching motorists.
+And don’t rely on only sound to inform you of the presence of trailing road users- LOOK over your shoulder!!!
 Cyclists & electric vehicles can be trailing quietly behind you.
-As a Penny-Farthing cyclist, I’ve had other cyclists drafting behind me just out of curiosity and also to film me on their phones or CycleCams.
-Had I not looked over my shoulder to avoid a pothole there would have been a serious accident with these curious cyclists.
 Pro Tip: Where I can see it’s safe for trailing motorists to pass me, I wave my arm in a circular fashion to invite them to do so when approaching a juncture or roundabout.
-If I can clear the risk posed by trailing motorists, I can be then be more focused on the risks in front of me 😉
+If I can clear the risk posed by trailing motorists, I can be then be more focused on the risks in front of me.

-But also be aware of the risk you present to others when turning: Don’t be so fixated on traffic that you’re not paying attention to pedestrians, wheelchairs or even the blind who might cross in front of you on the road that you’re turning onto!
-Making directional changes really requires your full attention and focus.
+But also be aware of the risk you present to pedestrians when turning: Don’t be so fixated on traffic that you’re not paying attention to the sidewalk for pedestrians, wheelchairs or even the blind who might cross in front of you on the road that you’re turning onto!
+Making directional changes really requires extra vigilance.

 2. Signalling Direction Changes: NOT Optional!

-After checking for trailing motorists and establishing it’s safe, signal.
-The Highway Code requires ALL road users to signal directional changes.
-So when approaching roundabouts/junctures, signal clearly and boldly– even if no vehicles are seen– your direction changes to both motorists you are approaching as well as those trailing you.
-And it’s in the cyclist’s interest to be unambiguous informing other road users where they’re going: any confusion and the cyclist pays the price.
-In addition to hand signals, I STRONGLY advise using electronic turn signals as these will continue to announce your directional intent even if you’re approaching a juncture half-mounted and both hands are planted on the handle bars.
+Even is you see there is nobody either/both trailing or approaching you, The Highway Code requires ALL road users to signal directional changes.
+In addition to hand signals, I STRONGLY advise using electronic turn signals as these will continue to announce your directional intent even when both hands are planted on the handle bars.
 See the gear section of this site for the “Blinxi” helmet turn signals.

 3. Correct Lane Position